sagemath/trac_to_gh/Issue 7121.md

 ```
 Assignee: tbd

 On slow machines (or even fast ones), building all the documentation for a build which will not be used for general purposes takes a looooong time.
-There should be a switch for make and/or sage -upgrade which disables this.
+But even [the install guide part about documentation](http://www.sagemath.org/doc/installation/documentation.html) doesn't mention `make build` to avoid this.

+This ticket is to improve the install guide so that things are documented more fully.
+See [here](http://www.sagemath.org/doc/installation/source.html?#section-make) for current make targets documented.

+* Install guide for documentation should mention `make doc` and `make build` and `make doc-clean`.
+* Make targets section should include `make clean`, `make install`, `make logs`, `make doc-clean`, `make -k` for ignoring errors, and others not there from [the Makefile](http://git.sagemath.org/sage.git/tree/Makefile) - and if some of those shouldn't be documented, that's okay, but just to say why on this ticket
+* Same section should have a link to the `make ssl` section
+* Be sure to mention in that section `make -jNUM` (it's elsewhere but not there)` and link to how to set `MAKE` to have that standard

+It would also be good to have more links from the developer guide to the installation guide, for instance about this.

 Issue created by migration from https://trac.sagemath.org/ticket/7121